BASPI/LNHRDACII-qcodes/README.md

 **What's new?**
 - We greatly improved the general code documentation.
 - We now provide some examples for you in the  form of a Jupyter Notebook.
-It should help with understanding and settig up our QCoDeS driver.
+It should help with understanding and setting up our QCoDeS driver.
 - Names of files and methods have been changed to better fall in line with the general QCoDeS guidelines, while the old method names still work.
 - The `write` method has been improved.
 It now does a simple handshaking with the DAC and raises an error if the DAC could not process a command.
 It also implements some necessary delays to avoid race conditions.